 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

 The battalion was equipped with new tanks and half-tracks that came from the 753rd Tank Battalion and the 3rd Armor Division.
 The vehicles were loaded onto flatcars on a train.
 One train carried the tankers while a second train following the first carried the company’s tanks.
 At the end of the train were a freight car and a passenger car that some of the tankers rode.
-When they arrived at San Francisco, California, where they were ferried, on the U.S.A.T.
+When they arrived in San Francisco, California, where they were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals.
-Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date, while some men were simply replaced.
+Those members of the battalion who were found to have treatable medical conditions remained behind on the island and were scheduled to rejoin the battalion at a later date, while some men were simply replaced by men sent to the island as replacements.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.